EU to revive debate on minimum energy tax levels

-Luxembourg's diesel rates are good for generating revenue for it, but so-called "tank tourism" was negative for the nation's neighbours, said the letter, signed by more than 30 campaign groups.
+Luxembourg's diesel rates are good for generating revenue for it, but so-called "tank tourism" was negative for the nation's neighbors, said the letter, signed by more than 30 campaign groups.

 Environment groups have also raised concerns about whether biofuels classed as sustainable really are.

 The European Commission last year approved a scheme that would certify as sustainable transport fuel made from palm oil, which has been condemned by environmental groups as one of the most damaging sources of biodiesel.